Edmund Phelps On Innovation, Prosperity, & The Good Life

 Do you think this represents a broad cultural shift in how we view our relationship with work?

-So the depression in the nineteen thirties, argue arguably, was a big contributor to the loss of dynamism in the seventies.
-If you think about it, people who grew up in the thirties would have been 40 or so in the seventies or around the peak of their careers.
+So the Depression in the 1930’s, arguably, was a big contributor to the loss of dynamism in the seventies.
+If you think about it, people who grew up in the thirties would have been 40 or so in the seventies - around the peak of their careers.
 So cultural shifts like this are on a bit of a delay.
-In 2025, managers in their forties or maybe fifties now grew up in the in the eighties and nineties.
-Now grew up in the eighties and nineties.
+In 2025, managers in their forties or maybe fifties now grew up in the eighties and nineties.

-You’ve said that the root of the Golden Age of economic dynamism was not capitalism, but rather the people engaged in economic activity.
-Capitalism supported and enabled it, but at it’s heart was the spirit of the age.
+Aiden Singh: You’ve said that the root of the Golden Age of economic dynamism was not capitalism, but rather the people engaged in economic activity.
+Capitalism supported and enabled it, but at its heart was the spirit of the age.

-Aiden Singh: In contrast, you’ve argued that the workforce today can act an obstacle to innovation.
+In contrast, you’ve argued that the workforce today can act as an obstacle to innovation.
 How so?

 Edmund Phelps: When I emphasize the people over the particular economic system, I mean that the mindset and values of the workforce are crucial.
 Innovation relies heavily on a cultural willingness to embrace change, take risks, and challenge the status quo.
-In the golden edge age, the the workforce largely possessed modern values.
-They were eager to try new things, to improve their lot, to take in a in an initiative.
+In the Golden Age, the workforce largely possessed modern values.
+They were eager to try new things, to improve their lot, to take initiative.

 - - - - - - -